 PHP 8 Is The Recommended Version In WordPress

 Since the last update to WordPress, PHP 8 has been set as the recommended version for all WordPress instances.
 While legacy is still in place for versions under this, they will soon be removed in future builds of WordPress.

 We hope you like the new performance results of PHP 8 as much as we do!

 How Can We Help You?

-If you’re not already a HITS client, and you’d like to find out more about how we can help you with our best-practice website solutions using WordPress and the latest PHP 8 call us now.
+If you’re not already a HITS client, and you’d like to learn more about how we can help you with our best-practice website solutions using WordPress and the latest PHP 8, call us now.